 #10 Attitude is Everything!

 WOW, how awesome of a guest post was that?
-Please leave a comment below and congratulate Roland, not just on his trading profits, but also his knowledge and attitude which you can clearly see throughout this blog post is solid.
+Please leave a comment below and congratulate Roland, not just on his trading profits, but also on his knowledge and attitude, which you can clearly see throughout this blog post is solid.

 So, congratulations and thanks again Roland, for sharing what’s made you successful and for adding to the ever-populated Trading Challenge Student pool with your $100k+ in trading profits.** We’ll be watching for you when you add another zero to your profits as is inevitable when you keep grinding every day and sticking with this positive attitude/work ethic!